anovos/anovos-docs/docs/using-anovos/data-reports/html_report.md

 The visualization below shows the typical time series plots generated based on the analysis attributes and the granularity of data preferred for analysis (`daily`, `weekly`, `hourly`).

 The decomposed view largely describes about some of the typical components of time series forecasting like Trend, Seasonal & Residual on top of the Observed series.
-Inspecting on the decomposed view of Time Series is supposedly one of the key steps from analysis point irrespective of the model used later.
+Inspecting the decomposed view of Time Series is supposedly one of the key steps from analysis point irrespective of the model used later.

 ![](https://raw.githubusercontent.com/anovos/anovos-docs/main/docs/assets/html-reports/time-series-5.png)